 A written report must also be provided to the referring medical practitioner at the completion of any subsequent course(s) of treatment provided to the patient.

-Following receipt of this report, the referring practitioner will consider the need for further treatment, before further allied health services may be provided (to a maximum of 10 services per calendar year).
+Following receipt of this report, the referring practitioner will consider the need for further treatment, before further allied health services may be provided.